LongBaoCoder2/doc2quizz/features.md

 **Large Context Windows**: Address the issue of handling full documents, which may involve large context windows.
 **Missing Content**: Ensure that no content is missing, especially from the middle sections of the documents.

+# Solutions:

+1. Load full text and embed all into context windows.